-Note: the bridge was last assessed in 2021 and could accommodate 40 tonne loading.
+Note: the bridge was last assessed in 2021 and at that time could accommodate 40 tonne loading.

 Route 1D (Slaidburn Road):

 Along this section of route there are 22 road widenings proposed.
 After reviewing the location of the proposed widenings, a number of which are clearly required and others that appear to provide limited/no benefit.